reuniware/DriveIntelligence-FileSearch/README.md

 Example : Search all files in all drives that contains ".mp3"

-You can also list all existing files in a result text file.
+You can also list all existing files in all drives in a result text file.